Jelly-RDF/pyjelly/docs/getting-started.md

 ### Streaming event parser

-To process a Jelly stream as a stream of RDFLib triples:
+You can also process a Jelly stream as a flat stream of triples.

+In this more complex example, we look through a fragment of Denmark's OpenStreetMap to find all city names:

 {{ code_example('rdflib/05_parse_flat.py') }}

-Here, `parse_jelly_flat` returns a generator of stream events (i.e., statements parsed), allowing for efficient triple-level processing and building custom aggregations from the stream.
+`parse_jelly_flat` returns a generator of stream events (i.e., statements parsed), allowing for efficient triple-level processing and building custom aggregations from the stream.

 ### File extension support